 Which digital marketing tactics are also considered ‘inbound’?

-Social media channels like Twitter, Facebook and LinkedIn allow individuals, organizations, news distributors, and businesses to follow each other’s online activity, engage in virtual conversations, and share content.
+Social media channels like Twitter, Facebook, and LinkedIn allow individuals, organizations, news distributors, and businesses to follow each other’s online activity, engage in virtual conversations, and share content.
 Digital marketers tend to use a combination of social media channels to drive traffic to their websites by promoting their content.
 It’s also used to communicate with current and prospective customers.

 Your content is what populates your website.
 Your blog and other pieces like ebooks and guides fall under this category, as do your graphics, interactive tools, and videos.
 When you create content that fits your target audience’s needs, answers their questions, and educates them on topics about which they’re confused, your content will naturally act as a magnet for highly qualified leads when they search for topics related to your business online.

-Search engine optimization (SEO) is the practice of optimizing your website and its content to increase your chances of appearing in search engine results pages.
+Search engine optimization (SEO) is the practice of optimizing your website and its content to increase your chances of appearing on search engine results pages.
 The closer to the top of those pages you are, the more organic traffic your website is likely to receive, so SEO is often a top priority for digital marketers who don’t want to rely on ads.
 SEO and content marketing go hand in hand and an effective content marketing strategy always considers SEO.

 If you’ve seen an article online marked as ‘sponsored’, you’ve seen a native ad.
 Businesses must pay to have their content published, but the article isn’t advertorial in nature — it’s educational and fits the style of the website or publication it’s featured in.
 Native advertising can also refer to boosted social media posts on platforms like Twitter, Facebook, LinkedIn, and Instagram, as well as PPC, which is ‘native’ to Google’s search results.